Brizuela

 Brizuela is a family name that has Spanish origin.
 It takes its name from the so-called village, near Villarcayo (Burgos).
 They founded houses in the place of San Martín de Olías, in the town of Medina de Pomar, in the town of Valmayor de Cuesta Uría and in the valley of Aedo, all in the aforementioned province.
 Other lines of this lineage were extending through the provinces of Segovia, Palencia, León and Soria.
 Also a branch settled in the Valencian region.
-Members of this lineage carried out tests of nobility and cleanliness of blood to enter the various military orders, preferably those of Santiago, Montesa and Alcántara.

-Famous persons with the surname of Brizuela:
+Notable people with the surname include: